-The named governor for SEND is Rebecca Ginger.
+The named governors for SEND are Judy and Pat Wilton.

-3 Admission and Inclusion
+3. Admission and Inclusion

 3.1 All the teachers in our schools are teachers of children with Special Educational Needs.
 As such we adopt a 'whole school approach' to special educational needs, which involves all the staff adhering to a model of good practice.
 All staff are committed to identifying and providing for the needs of all children in a wholly inclusive environment.
 Inclusion is regarded as crucial to the policy, in line with that of the Local Authority.